-CHECKLIST FOR FAMILY PLANNING COUNSELLING (Some of the following steps/tasks should be performed simultaneously) STEP/TASK CASES 9.
-Tells the woman what is going to be done and encourages her to ask questions.
-Responds to the woman's questions/concerns.
-10. Asks the woman does she want more children.
+(Some of the following steps/tasks should be performed simultaneously) STEP/TASK CASES 10.
+Asks the woman does she want more children.
 11. Uses body language to show interest in and concern for the woman.
 12. Asks questions appropriately and with respect.
 Elicits more than "yes" and "no" answers.
 13. Uses language that the woman can understand.
 14. Appropriately uses visual aids, such as posters, flipbook, drawings, samples of methods and anatomic models.
 15. Discusses the health benefits to mother and baby of waiting at least two years after the birth of her last baby before she tries to conceive again.
 SKILL/ACTIVITY PERFORMED SATISFACTORILY SPECIFIC FAMILY PLANNING COUNSELLING 16.
 Asks the woman if she has a method in mind or has she used a contraceptive in the past.
 17. Did she have any problems with that method or does she have any questions or concerns about that method?
-18. Discuss with the woman the benefits of healthy timing and spacing of pregnancy.
-19. Ask the woman if her husband will contribute by using family planning method such as condoms 20.
-Asks the woman if she is currently breastfeeding.
+18. Discusses with the woman the benefits of healthy timing and spacing of pregnancy.
+19. Asks the woman if her husband will contribute by using family planning method such as condoms.
+20. Asks the woman if she is currently breastfeeding.
 21. Is she practising LAM, having amenorrhoea and baby <6 months 22.
-Ask the woman when the first day of her last menses was and are her periods regular 23.
-Asks the woman if she has any history of medical problems ((irregular vaginal bleeding, unusual vaginal discharge-, pelvic pain TB, seizures-convulsions, irregular vaginal bleeding, liver disease, unusual vaginal discharge and pelvic pain, clotting disorder, breast or genital cancer).).
+Asks the woman when the first day of her last menses was and are her periods regular.
+23. Asks the woman if she has any history of medical problems (irregular vaginal bleeding, unusual vaginal discharge, pelvic pain, TB, seizures-convulsions, liver disease, clotting disorder, breast or genital cancer).
+24. Assesses the woman's risk for STIs and HIV/AIDS, as appropriate.